What is the Water Quality in Menifee, California?

 Compared to other US cities over 50,000, Menifee water quality ranks in the mid range for contamination excluding Lead.

-Menifee water also has PFOA in its water.
-PFOA is considered a “forever chemical” with dangerous health effects.
+- Menifee also has PFOA, PFOS, and PFHXS in its water.
+These are considered “forever chemicals” with dangerous health effects.

 Let’s look closer at what’s in Menifee water.